 What made you decide to apply to medical school?

 Originally, I did not want to go to graduate school of any kind.
 I wanted to do my four-year degree in athletic training and return home to Montana as quickly as possible.
 The turning point for me was realizing how restricted I would be in my scope of care in this setting and found that becoming a physician would allow me to do the most for the greatest number of Montanans.

 How did you prepare for the medical school application process?

-In terms of the application itself, I decided to seek advice from a medical school faculty member.
+In terms of the application itself, I decided to seek advice from a staff member.
 So, I sent cold emails to several contacts I found online, and my junior year I got a response from an employee in the diversity and inclusion program at one of the medical schools in Arizona.
 I spent the next year working with her to better prepare myself for the application process.
 On a few occasions, I drove 5 hours one-way to meet with her in Tucson, and our relationship grew from there.

 She was so kind to me and helped me understand the unwritten rules of the application process.
 For example, I had no idea how to write a personal statement or how to articulately write about my life experiences.
 Further, she helped me draft, edit and perfect my essays to best reflect my values, which was very special.
 I owe a ton of gratitude to her and all of her hard work!
 In terms of the finances behind the application, I had to work extra hours at all 3 of my jobs in order to save the money for the application process.

 Did you have any concerns about taking the MCAT exam?